Hearing Aid Repair

 Here's what to expect with a repair from us:

-- Your hearing aid will be inspected, your battery tested, and any clear signs of damage examined.
+- Your device will be inspected, your hearing aid batteries tested, and any clear signs of damage examined.

 - We will remove any wax, dirt and debris and, if necessary, replace the wax filter, and check and replace microphone covers.